EOSIO/eosio-java-softkey-signature-provider/README.md

 ## Updates

 Current version number is 0.1.2.
-The new version includes updates on Mokito and Powermock dependencies to prevent the build error "Failed to transform...using Jetifier." that is occurring with new versions of AndroidX.
+The new version includes updates on Mockito and Powermock dependencies to prevent the build error "Failed to transform...using Jetifier." that is occurring with new versions of AndroidX.

 # About Signature Providers